 - Rock climbing

 About the Author – Laurence Reading is a qualified teacher who has now been working in the Outdoor Education sector for 20 years.
-He holds his Mountain Instructor Award and his White Water Kayaking Moderate Water Endorsement.
+He holds his Mountain Instructor Award (MCI) and his White Water Kayaking Performance Award (very new level 3 award).
 He is still an active climber and kayaker in his free time despite the recent addition to his family.
 Laurence has been working on the old GCSE courses for many years and through his work with both students and designing the courses that Bowles uses he has developed a high level of understanding of the requirements.